-Based on faculty input and consultation with the IAB, last year EERE faculty decided to update the content of the ENGR 267 course.
-The previous version of the course covered Matlab ad LabView, the updated version effective AY2022-23 will cover Matlab and Python.
-This change was made to ensure the program keeps up with current industry needs and trends.
-Python programming skills seem to be in higher demand than LabView skills in the industry.
-This change will allow other EERE faculty to incorporate Python-based assignments in their courses where needed, as students will have a solid foundation without the need for professors to take time from their courses to cover Python programming basics.
+In AY2021-22, based on faculty input and consultation with the IAB, the EERE department decided to update the content of the ENGR 267 course.
+The previous version of the course covered Matlab and LabView, the updated version effective AY2022-23 covered Matlab and Python.
+This change was made to ensure the program kept up with current industry needs and trends.